nawkboy/nawkboy.github.io/reference_by_chapter/VirtualKanban.md

 # Virtual Kanban: Useful References

 [YouTube Search for "Kanban Introduction"](https://www.youtube.com/results?search_query=kanban+introduction)
 + There are a [plethora](https://www.youtube.com/watch?v=-mTUmczVdik) of introductory articles and videos on the use of basic Virtual Kanban boards.
 Finding something which goes past the basics is more challenging.
+The complex kanban sequence below, the GetKanban game, and the Virtual Kanban chapter in Forging Change help close this gap a bit.

 [Complex Kanban Sequence](https://www.dropbox.com/s/deuooidw9vivpa9/ComplexKanbanSequence.pdf?dl=0)
 + Demonstrates card flow through a rather complex Virtual Kanban board.